MicrosoftDocs/architecture-center/docs/security/governance.md

 ## Regularly review critical access

-Regularly review which people are assigned privileges with a business critical impact.
+Regularly review roles that are assigned privileges with a business-critical impact.

-Access requirements change over time, but technical privileges typically only grow (which accrues significant risk for the organization).
-Without a process to ensure that accounts are removed from permissions as roles change, permissions naturally accumulate, and persist for long periods of time, creating organizational risk.
-In some cases, organizations have found accounts in administrative groups for personnel that have retired from the company or passed away many years prior.

-Set up a recurring review pattern as a(n).
+Set up a recurring review pattern to ensure that accounts are removed from permissions as roles change.

-Manual Process.

-Automated Process using Azure AD access reviews or a third party tool for all groups with critical business impact.
+You can conduct the review manually or through an automated process by using tools such as Azure AD access reviews.

 ## Discover and remediate common risks